connectwallet183/connect-wallets-docs/tech-spec.md

 };
 ```

-This shares some similarities with the WalletConnect 1.0 protocol which this protocol options were shared through the URI used when scanning a QR Code or deep linked.
-With the WalletConnect 2.0 protocol, any relay protocol is available therefore these protocols options are open to other potential relay infrastructure available to both the application and the wallet to share out-of-band which leads us to the out-of-band sequences.
+This shares some similarities with the ConnectWallets 1.0 protocol which this protocol options were shared through the URI used when scanning a QR Code or deep linked.
+With the ConnectWallets 2.0 protocol, any relay protocol is available therefore these protocols options are open to other potential relay infrastructure available to both the application and the wallet to share out-of-band which leads us to the out-of-band sequences.

 ## Out-of-Band Sequences

 Just like its predecessor at its core there is a concept of a proposer and responder that share some out-of-band information that is not available to the relay protocol in order to relay payloads encrypted.
-This is now defined with WalletConnect 2.0 Protocol as an out-of-band sequence.
-There are two different sequences within WalletConnect 2.0 protocol: pairing and session.
+This is now defined with ConnectWallets 2.0 Protocol as an out-of-band sequence.
+There are two different sequences within ConnectWallets 2.0 protocol: pairing and session.
 They both follow the same procedure to settle an out-of-band sequence.
 Let's first describe the "approve" flow:

 - t0 - Proposer generates a sequence proposal that includes a out-of-band data signal and shares with Responder
 - t1 - Responder constructs the proposal using the received signal and approves it which internally sends a response